Carolyn Holmes Allbritton Garrison

-LAKE JACKSON — Carolyn Holmes Allbritton Garrison, 91, formerly of Texas City, passed away Wednesday, January 20, 2021 at Carriage Inn Assisted Living Facility in Lake Jackson, Texas.
+TEXAS CITY — Carolyn Holmes Allbritton Garrison, 91, formerly of Texas City passed away Wednesday, January 20, 2021 at Carriage Inn in Lake Jackson, Texas.

+Carolyn was born the youngest of twelve on July 17, 1929 to Elam and Mary Jane Allbritton on the family farm in Winn Parish, near Tullos, Louisiana.
+After her mother’s death she moved in with her oldest sister Mary and her husband Doc Tannehill in Tullos at the age of ten.

+She attended Louisiana Tech, earning an Associate’s Degree in Secretarial Science.
+After finishing school, she moved to Shreveport where she met and later married her husband George Garrison on August 3, 1952.
+They eventually moved to Texas City, Texas where they raised their two children, Toni and Greg.

 Funeral services will be held 12:00 p.m., Tuesday, January 26, 2021, at Emken-Linton Funeral Home.
 Burial will follow at Forest Park East Cemetery.
 Visitation will be an hour prior from 11:00 a.m. — 12:00 p.m.

-In lieu of flowers donations may be made to the Alzheimer’s Association
+In lieu of flowers, donations may be made to the Alzheimer’s Association or the charity of your choice.

 (0) comments